Expert Panel for Cosmetic Ingredient Safety

-Scientific data supporting the safety of glycerin as used in cosmetics and personal care products was thoroughly reviewed in 2014 by the Cosmetic Ingredient Review (CIR) Expert Panel.
+Scientific data supporting the safety of glycerin as used in cosmetics and personal care products was thoroughly reviewed in 2014 by the Expert Panel for Cosmetic Ingredient Safety.
 Based on the available literature and data, the Expert Panel concluded glycerin is safe in the present practices of use and concentration (i.e., up to 79% in leave-on products, 99% in rinse-off products).

 The available scientific data for glycerin demonstrated low oral and dermal (skin) adverse effects following single and repeated doses.
 In addition, data showed there were no reported allergic skin reactions in human clinical studies.